mephesto1337/oneway/README.md

 ; Root directory to search for files for the client or where to store files for the server root = data/

+; Number of time to send a chunk of data remission_count = 3
 ```